microsoft/MLOpsPython/README.md

     - **Train Model** task executes model training script on Azure ML Compute.
 It outputs a [model](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-azure-machine-learning-architecture#model) file which is stored in the [run history](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-azure-machine-learning-architecture#run).

-    - **Evaluate Model** task evaluates the performance of newly trained model with the model in production.
+    - **Evaluate Model** task evaluates the performance of the newly trained model with the model in production.
 If the new model performs better than the production model, the following steps are executed.
 If not, they will be skipped.

     - **Register Model** task takes the improved model and registers it with the [Azure ML Model registry](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-azure-machine-learning-architecture#model-registry).
 This allows us to version control it.